G4Q95/AutoShortsWebApp/docs/Scene-Component-Refactoring-Part-Three.md

 - Week 4: Final refinements, documentation updates, and production deployment

 By completing this extraction, we'll take a significant step toward our goal of reducing the SceneComponent to under 500 lines while maintaining all existing functionality with the exact same user experience.

+### Voice Controls Extraction Implementation

+The extraction of the Eleven Labs voice generation and audio playback functionality has been successfully implemented with the following approach:

+1. **Bridge Component Implementation**
+   - Created `SceneVoiceControlsWrapper` component to serve as a compatibility layer
+   - Maintained all existing functionality while isolating voice-related UI code
+   - Ensured identical styling and behavior to the original implementation

+2. **Feature Flag Implementation**
+   - Added `NEXT_PUBLIC_USE_NEW_VOICE_CONTROLS` environment variable to conditionally enable new component
+   - Modified SceneComponent to check for this flag and render the appropriate UI
+   - Maintained backward compatibility with existing functionality

+3. **State Management**
+   - Kept all state variables and handlers in SceneComponent for backward compatibility
+   - Passed necessary state and callbacks to the wrapper component via props
+   - Ensured perfect state synchronization between components

+4. **Conditional Rendering**
+   - Implemented conditional rendering in SceneComponent to prevent duplicate UI
+   - When feature flag is enabled, original voice UI is not rendered
+   - Wrapper component handles all voice-related UI rendering

+### Testing Results

+Comprehensive testing confirms that all functionality works correctly with the new implementation:

+- ✅ All 10 Playwright tests pass successfully
+- ✅ Voice selection dropdown works correctly
+- ✅ Generate voiceover button functions properly
+- ✅ Audio player controls operate as expected
+- ✅ Perfect visual match between old and new implementations

+This extraction represents another significant step toward our refactoring goals.
+The voice controls functionality is now properly isolated while maintaining complete compatibility with the rest of the application.

+### Impact Analysis

+While the SceneComponent still maintains all state variables and handlers for backward compatibility, the UI portion of the voice controls has been successfully extracted.
+This sets the stage for future refactoring of the state management once all UI components are extracted.

+## Text Editor Extraction Plan

+Our next target for extraction is the text editing functionality.
+This component is responsible for:

+1. Text content display
+2. Text editing interface
+3. Text expansion/collapse controls
+4. Save/cancel controls for text edits
+5. Word counting

+Following the same pattern as our previous extractions, we'll create a wrapper component that acts as a bridge between SceneComponent and the specialized text editing functionality.